-- Does your child look forward to attending school?
+- Is your child learning, happy, and engaged?
 If so, consider yourself lucky.
-Why tinker with a winning situation when so many other families are frustrated or disappointed with their child’s school experience.
+Why tinker with a winning situation when so many other families are frustrated or disappointed with their child's school experience.

 - Your child has waited for two years to be a leader in their class.
 The third year students are looked up to as role models for the younger students, and most children eagerly await their opportunity to play this role.

-- The third year is the time when many of the earlier lessons come together and become a permanent part of the child’s understanding.
-An excellent example is the early introduction to addition with large numbers through the Bank Game.
-When children leave Montessori at age five, many of the still forming concepts evaporate, just as a child living overseas will learn to speak two languages, but may quickly lose the second language if his family moves back home.
+- The third year is the time when many of the earlier lessons come together and become a permanent part of the child's understanding.
+Leaving early means many of the still forming concepts evaporate.

-- As a leader in the class, your child has many opportunities to teach the younger children lessons that he learned when he was their age.
+- As a leader in the class, your child has many opportunities to teach the younger children lessons that they learned when they were their age.
 Research proves that this experience has powerful benefits for both tutor and tutoree.

 - Third Year Montessori children normally go on to still more fascinating lessons and more advanced Montessori materials.
 The natural process of abstraction or critical thinking around familiar concepts materializes naturally and gears the child up for more advanced skills.

 - The Montessori curriculum is more sophisticated than that found in traditional programs.